 More than 6,670 optometrists provide care in urban and rural communities across Canada.
 However, socioeconomic realities might necessitate the use of DR screenings for select populations.
 Allowing optometrists to use AI and telehealth will significantly enhance access to care for these population groups.
 Although AI systems are inferior to an in-person, dilated eye examination, they offer a way for patients who would otherwise not have the opportunity to receive any care from an optometrist.
-AI and telehealth systems may expedite triage for further dilated eye health assessment through an in-person visit to an optometrist.
+Al and telehealth systems may expedite triage for further dilated eye health assessment through an in-person visit to an optometrist.
 That optometrist can then properly manage a patient's condition, whether that be with regular monitoring and coordination of care, or timely referral for secondary or tertiary intervention.
-Optometrists may also provide the most cost-effective means for monitoring DR. With in-person care or remote-synchronous care, optometrists opto.ca

-The Canadian Association of Optometrists 234 Argyle Avenue, Ottawa, Ontario, Canada, K2P 1B9 | Toll-free: 1-888-263-4676 may also utilize the opportunity to educate patients with DR about their condition and ensure they follow-up with comanaging diabetic healthcare team members.
+Optometrists may also provide the most cost-effective means for monitoring DR. With in-person care or remotesynchronous care, optometrists may also utilize the opportunity to educate patients with DR about their condition and ensure they follow-up with co-managing diabetic healthcare team members.
 Al does present legal and cybersecurity challenges.
 As patient privacy is of utmost importance, safeguards are required to ensure it is protected.
-From a bioethics and accountability perspective, an autonomous Al system must also include monitoring functions for patient outcomes, correct result validation, reference standards, design, and data usage7.
-Even with autonomous Al diagnosis, optometrists should confirm a diagnosis, provide ongoing monitoring, and coordinate care.
+From a bioethics and accountability perspective, an autonomous AI system must also include monitoring functions for patient outcomes, correct result validation, reference standards, design, and data $usage^{7}$ .
+Even with autonomous AI diagnosis, optometrists should confirm a diagnosis, provide ongoing monitoring, and coordinate care.